bendalab/plottools/README.md

 ## Demos

-For a demonstration of the functionality of all modfules run
+For a demonstration of the functionality of all modules run
 ```py
 python demos.py
 ```